POCUS ECHO

 Chief, POCUS US Division, Department of Emergency Medicine

 Dr. Ferre has trained thousands of physicians of all different specialties and medical students throughout the United States, Guyana, Nepal, and Iraq.
-He currently serves as the Chief of the Point of Care Ultrasound Division of the Department of Emergency Medicine.
+He currently serves as the chief of the Point of Care Ultrasound Division of the Department of Emergency Medicine.
 He also directs the IUSM Point of Care Ultrasound Initiative where we has the privilege of working with talented and dedicated educators.

 Daryl G. Morrical, M.D., FACP, FCCP